da4asandbox/modules-css/historicizing-data/lesson-1.md

 # Overview {#overview}

-This class introduces students to "historicizing data" - the idea that data is not simply quantifiable information, but all data has a history behind it that shaped its production.
+This class introduces students to studying data as a historical artifact - the idea that data is not simply quantifiable information, but that all data has a history behind it that has shaped its production and use.

 # Lesson Goals {#goals}